Design Decision: Designing StoreFront and Multi-Site Aggregation

-A core functionality of StoreFront is the ability to aggregate and de-duplicate “common” application and desktop resources from multiple Citrix Virtual Apps and Desktops (CVAD) Sites, commonly referred as multi-site aggregation.
+A core functionality of StoreFront is the ability to aggregate and de-duplicate “common” application and desktop resources from multiple Citrix Virtual Apps and Desktops (CVAD) Sites.
+This functionality is commonly referred to as multi-site aggregation.
 Duplicate applications and desktops are identified based on matching

 Application Display Name and